xcore/sc_lcd/doc/overview.rst

 Features
 ++++++++

-   * Standard component to support different LCD displays with RGB 565.
+   * Standard component to support different LCD displays with an RGB interface.
    * Different color depths 32 bpp, 16 bpp, etc. based on user configuration.
    * Resolution of up to 800 * 600 pixels.
-See table below for different screen configurations.
    * Outputs to a CMOS interface.
    * Configurability of
      * LCD pixel dimensions,